staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 ## Working with the presenter template
 1. Open the "Presenter Scene" file inside Assets/_Presenter/_Your Project.

-2. Unfold the "---SETTINGS---" and "---SCENE---" objects in the scene hierarchy.
+2. Unfold the "---SETTINGS---" and "---CHAPTERS---" objects in the scene hierarchy.
 Add chapters here.

 ### Add a Chapter